kevin9foong/program-showcase/README.md

 the next program displays a simple GUI jframe for the counter in-charge to check the no. of guests in each room(input room no.) and displays(output), the no of guests in that room.

 Mincoincalc: collects input to calculate the min no. of coins req

+Primitivewordprocessor: input which line to edit & input, changes the line according to the input.